patlun/Telldus-core-raspberry-bookworm/README.md

 # Fork?

-ATM moment I have not forked telldus-core as I am not a C++ developer so I can't provide any support.
+At the moment I have not forked telldus-core as I am not a C++ developer so I can't provide any support.

 # License
-This is licensed in the same way as telldus-core
+This is licensed in the same way as telldus-core using LGPL 2.1.